mutalyzer/hgvs-parser/docs/usage.rst

       -h, --help   show this help message and exit
-      -v           show program's version number and exit -r R         alternative start (top) rule for the grammar -c           convert the parse tree to the model -g G         alternative input grammar file path -i I         save the parse tree as a PNG image (pydot required!)
+      -v           show program's version number and exit -r R         alternative start (top) rule for the grammar -c           convert the description to the model -g G         alternative input grammar file path -i I         save the parse tree as a PNG image (pydot required!)